storyfeet/bob_cards_elm/rules.md

 Bandits
 -------

-While travelling you are going to face bandits who will hinder your journey.They are represented by Bandit Counters, and Triple Bandit Counters.
+While travelling you are going to face bandits who will hinder your journey.They are represented by Bandit Counters.

 When you reveal a Bandit Campfire, and during the Bandits Appear Phase, bandits will arrive on the map.
 They will mostly be travelling west, and if they meet you will attack you.
 You may attack them on your turn as well if you have the weapons to do it.